- Menu

 Model

-Motorcycle trousers without a membrane are so much easier and more comfortable to wear than waterproof trousers.
+Motorcycle trousers without a membrane are so much easier and more comfortable to wear than waterproof trousers in hot weather.
+They can be mesh or vented to allow better airflow.
 There is, of course, one problem with this form of attire on the bike.
 Basically, if it rains you are going to get wet.

 read more